-Phase I of the county's Oakland Mills Streetscape Enhancement is nearing the end of the approval process and is on track to be implemented in 2015.
+Phase I of the county's Oakland Mills Streetscape Enhancement is nearing the end of the approval process.
 It will redesign and build the public right-of-way along White Acre Road from Stevens Forest Road to Basket Ring Road as well as from Stevens Forest to Santiago Drive.
 Enhancements include storm water management facilities, sidewalks, pedestrian crossings, shared bike lanes, lighting, preservation and planting of trees, roadway medians, on-street parking and relocated bus shelters.